percona/k8spsmdb-docs/docs/expose.md

             external-2: rs0-2.mycluster2.xyz
 ```

+URIs for external usage are specified as key-value pairs, where the key is an
+arbitrary name and the value is the actual URI.

 Split horizon has following limitations:

 * connecting with horizon domains is only supported if client connects using TLS